matschie1/MQTTDevice/README.md

 The MQTTDevice is an Arduino Sketch based on the ESP8266 to enable stable communication between the CraftBeerPi and wireless actors and sensors.

-### Why do i need it?

-I can only speak for myself.
-I wanted a centralized CBPi installation that shows me all the information in one place, but i need sensors and actors all over the place.
-E.g. the fridge in the basement, the fermenter somewhere in the house and the brewery again someplace else.

-This is why i wanted WiFi-Connected Devices.
-MQTT offers a stable communication which is why i chose it.

 ### What does it offer?

 * Web Interface for configuration